kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 > *"When we bled, they made us work with it in.
 Said it built tolerance.
 When we cried, they lowered our rations.
 Said hydration needed incentive."*

 > *"...That girl—Flicker, we called her—she never looked hungry, even when she was.
-She had this way of looking through you like she could measure how much of you was still your own."*
+She had this way of looking through you."*

 > *"She taught us things without saying them.
 Like how to cough once before a false shift report.
 How to tell the difference between VAP officers and asset contractors by the shape of their boots.
 How to leave messages in the scent-coding of cleaning fluid."*

-> *"After her, it stopped being about escape.
+> _"After her, it stopped being about escape.
 It started being about inheritance.
-About building something *they couldn’t flatten.*"*
+About building something **they couldn’t flatten.**"_

 > *"They caught her in 1965.
 Stripped her in front of the wall she wired.
 Said she was ‘trying to corrupt the servile system.’
 But I remember this—she smiled.
 Even with her jaw busted open.
 Smiled like she’d already made it out."*

 > **[VOICE CRACKLES BACK IN – NEW SPEAKER, YOUNG, BREATHLESS]**
 > *"She didn’t just smuggle tapes.
 She smuggled the idea that we could have voices.
 She left holes in the walls where we could plant them."*

-> *"...I don’t remember her real name.
-But we called her *Flicker.*"*
+> _"...I don’t remember her real name.
+But we called her *Flicker.*"_

 > *"And every time a VAP unit’s comms cut out mid-sweep?
-Every time a door looks, feels a little wrong?
+Every time a door looks and feels a little wrong?
 Every time a girl disappears for three nights and comes back with something in her eyes?"*

 > *"That’s Flick."*

 ## Transcript – Archive Clip 112
 > **[VOICE – MALE, MID-50s, HOARSE BUT CONTROLLED]**
-> *“They called it *Asset Conditioning*.
-I called it paperwork.”*
+> _“They called it **Asset Conditioning**.
+I called it paperwork.”_

 > *“I worked in the Correctional Oversight Department—Venus branch.
 Mid-floor.
 Nobody important.
 My job was to certify the behavioral assessments for serviles who ‘failed compliance.’
 Not the punishment.
 Just the process around it.”*